1858 Atlantic hurricane season: Hurricane Five

-Based on reports from the bark Wh H. Chandler, a tropical storm developed in the Bahamas near Acklins on September 22.
+Based on reports from the bark Wm.
+H. Chandler, a tropical storm developed in the Bahamas near Acklins on September 22.
 Moving northward, the storm strengthened into a Category 1 hurricane by 12:00 UTC the next day.
 Later on September 23, the Harkaway noted a "severe hurricane" at Bermuda, though the report was considered "doubtful" due to the storm's distance from the island.
 The hurricane continued northward and was last noted about 200 mi east of Virginia on September 25, after the Priscilla observed sustained winds of 90 mph (150 km/h).

 Hurricane Six

 The final known tropical cyclone of the season was first observed by the brig Sea Lark on October 21, while located just north of Inagua in the Bahamas.
 Throughout the Bahamas, storm surge impacted some islands.
 At Nassau, several ships were driven ashore, parts of the town were flooded and buildings along the shoreline suffered damage.
 The storm moved northeastward and strengthened into a hurricane at 12:00 UTC on October 22.
 About 24 hours later, the hurricane deepened into a Category 2 hurricane.
 Later on October 23, it passed just west of Bermuda.
 Gale force winds and rough seas were observed on the island, causing damage to several vessels.
 Peaking with winds of 105 mph (165 km/h), the storm began to weaken, falling to Category 1 intensity on October 25.
 It weakened to a tropical storm early the following day and dissipated hours later, while located about 195 mi (315 km) east-southeast of Sable Island.